Electrode-iOS/ELWebService/README.md

   + Dependant on a single protocol method to dispatch and handle NSURLSessionDataTask objects
   + Built-in HTTP networking support using a simple NSURLSession wrapper but is extendable to work with any NSURLSession-based API

+## Dependencies

+Swallow uses [KillerRabbit](https://github.com/TheHolyGrail/KillerRabbit)(`THGDispatch`) as a convenient wrapper around the Grand Central Dispatch API.

+THG projects are designed to live side-by-side in the file system, like so:

+- \MyProject
+- \MyProject\Swallow
+- \MyProject\KillerRabbit

 ## Example

 An example project is included that demonstrates how Swallow can be used to interact with a web service.
 A stubbed endpoint is available at [https://somehapi.herokuapp.com/stores](https://somehapi.herokuapp.com/stores) for testing.